Poliça: Give You the Ghost

 Their debut, Give You the Ghost, was released on Valentine's Day, 2012 on Totally Gross National Product, a local community-based label, founded by drummer Drew Christopherson and Ryan Olson.
 The main reason to self-finance was 'to put the record out' as soon as possible'.
 In March 2012, the band played at SXSW in Austin, Texas, where NPR wrote that 'Where Give You the Ghost gives the suggestion of a subdued live presence, Polica's stage show heads to somewhere approaching the opposite extreme — a welcome jolt of beauty and power.'
 During a Polica live performance Leaneagh uses effect pedals to stylize and manipulate her voice.

 The summer of 2012 saw the band tour parts of Europe and play a handful of festivals together with Bon Iver.
 In August 2012, it was announced that the band had signed with Mom + Pop records and re-released the album on the 14th of that month, together with a remix EP.
-In October, they returned to the UK for an appearance on Later... with Jools Holland and a 16-date UK/European tour.
+In October, they cancelled an appearance at the Iceland Airwaves music festival for an appearance on Later... with Jools Holland in a 16-date UK/European tour.

 Shulamith

 In the first half of 2013, Olson and Leaneagh began working on new music, described by the singer as 'Drums.
 Bass.
 Synths.
 Me, Women'.
 Much of this was done by e-mail as the band continued to tour and Olson was spending time in Brazil.
 Much of the actual recording was completed at the April Base studios of Bon Iver in Wisconsin.
 Their second album, Shulamith was released on October 20, 2013, and preceded by the single 'Tiff' featuring Justin Vernon.
 Both the video for "Tiff" and the artwork of the album were described as "brutal".

 As part of the promotional mix, the band played BBC2's Later... with Jools Holland on October 11, 2013, and, three days later, on BBC Radio 6 Music's Lauren Laverne show from Maida Vale Studios in London.
-The title of the album is a reference to the feminist Shulamith Firestone, who Leaneagh described as her 'muse and mentor'.
-In contrast to the previous album, the singer 'had more time with each song this time, but the lyrics and melodies are still based on that first reaction'.
+The title of the album is a reference to the feminist Shulamith Firestone, who Leaneagh described as her "muse and mentor".
+In contrast to the previous album, the singer "had more time with each song this time, but the lyrics and melodies are still based on that first reaction".

 Leaneagh was also among the "friends" that contributed to The Flaming Lips' "The Time Has Come to Shoot You Down… What a Sound," a reworking of the Stone Roses debut album out Black Friday 2013.

 In June 2014 the band released the Raw Exit EP that consisted of four outtakes from the Shulamith sessions.
 The four songs included three originals and one cover of "You Don't Own Me".
 It was also included in the expanded version of the album that was released simultaneously and supported by a North American club tour and festival dates in Europe.